zoebelle-pang/tp/docs/DeveloperGuide.md

 #### Implementation

+The view commmand in the Address book application is implemented using ViewWindow, where Logic#getFilteredPersonList() retrieves the list of students to be shown in the ViewWindow calendar.

-The `DateTime' class is set as additional data fields in `Person`.
+The `DateTime' class is set as additional data fields in `Person` which is used to map the students to their respective calendar dates.

 Step 1.
 The user launches the application for the first time.